fireblocks/ts-sdk/docs/apis/ResetDeviceApi.md

 const fireblocks = new Fireblocks();

 let body: ResetDeviceApiResetDeviceRequest = {
-  // string | The ID of the user
+  // string | The ID of the console user
   id: id_example,
   // string | A unique identifier for the request.
 If the request is sent multiple times with the same idempotency key, the server will return the same response as the first request.
 The idempotency key is valid for 24 hours. (optional)
   idempotencyKey: idempotencyKey_example,